 Description: The exam is comprehensive in that it will cover all laboratory classes.
-Calculators and all other electronic devices are not allowed.
+Calculators http://students.usask.ca/current/academics/grades/grading-system.php

 University of Saskatchewan Grading System

 Students in BIOL 121 are reminded that the University has established a grading system to be used in all of its courses.
 Information on literal descriptors for grading at the University of Saskatchewan (reproduced below) can be found at: